 Transferring Property

-By FindLaw Staff | Legally reviewed by Chris Meyers, Esq. | Last updated November 22, 2021
+By FindLaw Staff | Legally reviewed by Aisha Success, Esq. | Last reviewed July 27, 2023

-- Who must sign?
+- Who must sign the deed form?

-The attorney will then draft the proper legal document and record the deed (or similar real estate document) with the correct state agency.
+The attorney will then draft the proper legal document and record the new deed (or similar real estate document) with the correct state agency.

 What Are Deeds?